 The course is designed to provide students with the knowledge and ability to diagnose and rebuild a manual transmission, clutch, transaxle, driveshaft and differential.
 Students will gain knowledge and skill in the theory, operation and inspection of manual transmission and transaxle systems.
 Students will learn diagnostic skills necessary to trouble shoot, repair and adjust most modern manual transmission and transaxle systems.
 It will prepare students for the ASE A-5 Examination.
-May be repeated three times.
+May not be repeated.
 SC